phylo42/sherpas/README.md

 __Outputs:__
 - Table of recombination patterns detected in the query sequences.
+- Optionnal: a R script converting this pattern table to a plot is available (see below).

 ### Construction of a phylo-kmer database (pkDB)

-In the absence of a pre-computed pkDB, or to improve the available pkDBs for HIV and HBV, you will need the following to construct your own pkDB:
+In the absence of a pre-computed pkDB for your viral species, you will need the following to build it :

-- *Reference alignment*: a multiple alignment containing a collection of reference sequences from each of the strains, in __fasta__ format.
-These sequences should be pure (i.e. non recombinant) with respect to their strain.
+- *Reference alignment*: a multiple alignment containing a collection of COMPLETE genomes from each of the types/strains, in __fasta__ format.
+And only "pure" (e.g. non recombinant) types should be aligned.
+Of course, this notion is relative to time, as all sequenced genomes are likely recombinant of "past" types.
+In all cases, aim for a clear segragation of your genomes based on types.
+Discard any genomes already known to be a recombinant of selected types.
 - *Reference tree*: a phylogenetic tree built from the reference alignment, in __newick__ format.
+You should use ML reconstruction (any software : phyml, raxml, iq-tree...).
+Avoid distance-based reconstruction, such as NJ-based construction.
+- `phyml` software : installed and accessible via command-line. tested and recommended version is 3.3.20190909, you can install it using Bioconda.

-The construction of the pkDB should be performed with [RAPPAS2](https://github.com/phylo42/rappas2), using a value of *k* equal to at least 10.
-This is because viral genomes are longer than typical markers used for phylogenetic placement (which is the standard use of RAPPAS2).
+The construction of the pkDB can be performed with [**xpas** (recent version are renamed IPK)](https://github.com/phylo42/IPK), using a value of *k* equal to at least 10.
+This is because viral genomes are longer than typical markers used for phylogenetic placement (which is the standard use of IPK).

 Database construction is computationally heavy, but only needs to be performed once for a given reference alignment.
 Guidelines specific to SHERPAS about this step are discussed in Sec.
 2 of the [Supplementary Materials](https://www.biorxiv.org/content/biorxiv/early/2020/06/22/2020.06.22.161422/DC1/embed/media-1.pdf).

+You will find below a detailed example of such construction.

 ### Availability of pre-computed pkDBs

 The phylo-kmer databases used in the SHERPAS manuscript can be downloaded from Dryad: [temporary link](https://datadryad.org/stash/share/nfeKF0waJCchScSeP1vhUbkYWinRJG_lcdSSub_BcCI) (large file: about 10 GB).
-They can be used for recombination detection in whole-genome HIV and HBV sequences, and in HIV pol sequences.
+They can be used for recombination detection in whole-genome HIV and HBV sequences, and in HIV polymerase sequences.
 <!---
 Final link should be one of:
 https://datadryad.org/stash/downloads/file_stream/373882